 To encourage the children further, they can also aim to earn a Forest View Academy spelling award consisting of bronze, silver, gold and The Forest View award badges.
 For the first three badges the words are taken from the statutory lists.
 For The Forest View Academy Award the words are taken from the Oxford dictionary list of ‘weird and wonderful words’ to challenge our more gifted spellers.

-Handwriting is taught as a whole class in year 3, with children given the opportunity to apply their skills independently throughout all lessons.
+Handwriting is taught in whole class groups throughout the academy.
+Children are given the opportunity to apply their skills independently throughout all lessons.

 Writing skills are used in other areas of the curriculum at The Forest View Academy.
 Applying in this way encourages learning at greater depth.
 For example, during science and history topics, children may be asked to write a report on a science experiment they have done, or a paragraph on the clothes that the Egyptians wore.
 In D.T. children may write a set of instructions as to how they made their pop-up Christmas card.
 During theme weeks such as, ‘Enterprise Week’ children produce written work related to the theme such as letters of persuasion, newspaper reports.
 Cross-curricular writing is displayed across school and opportunities are identified on Year group Curriculum Maps.